preejackie/GSoC-2019-LLVM/index.md

 **_SpeculateQuery_**:
     They are normally function objects, which query the given unit of IR (function) and return the which are all the likely next executable symbols.

    1. **_BlockFreqQuery_** : This heuristic computes the static block frequencies of function’s basic blocks.
 The blocks with higher frequencies tend to execute commonly.
-So the idea here is to get the blocks with high frequencies and extract the target functions of the llvm CallInst in that basic block.
+So the idea here is to get the blocks with high frequencies and extract the target functions of the LLVM CallInst in that basic block.

 But we observe that those blocks often occur inside a loop or that may be a block with many predecessors, this means that are still essentially not covering blocks with calls that are nearer to the Entry Basic Block.